AdanJSuarez/form3/README.md

 Like with mocks, there is a discussion of committing the dependencies or not to your repo.
 At the end, it depends of the team.
 I saw in your client [repo](https://github.com/form3tech-oss/go-form3) you included it, therefore I took the same approach.

+## Function/Method Documentation

+I saw in your public repos that you don't usually document the function/methods, not even the public ones -mainly, some are- There are different approaches to function documentation and like the other things that is a team decision.
+I decide to document the public interface for Account.
+This is a library and for me at least the public functionality should be documented.

 # Production readiness
 ## Configuration